Exploring dependence between categorical variables: benefits and limitations of using variable selection within Bayesian clustering in relation to log-linear modelling with interaction terms: Clustering and log-linear models

 \subsection{A Dirichlet process clustering model}

 The Dirichlet process (DP) is especially suited to the problem of clustering observations $x_{1},...,x_{n}$, without pre-specifying the number of clusters.
 It is assumed that given parameters $\mu_{i}$, $x_{i}$ is drawn from $F(\mu_{i})$.
 The mixing distribution over the parameters $\mu_{i}$ is denoted by $G$.
-One suitable prior for the mixing distribution is a Dirichlet process with scale parameter $\alpha$ and mean distribution $G_{0}$.
-Broadly speaking, using $G_0$ and $\alpha$, the DP partitions the $\mu_i$ parameters into a discrete set in a flexible way, allowing the sharing of information between different but similar observations.
+A suitable prior for $G$ is a Dirichlet process with scale parameter $\alpha$ and mean distribution $G_{0}$.
+Using $G_0$ and $\alpha$, the DP partitions the $\mu_i$ parameters into a discrete set in a flexible way, allowing the sharing of information between different but similar observations.
+Dirichlet process mixture models have been thoroughly investigated in the past (Ferguson, 1973; Lo, 1984; MacEachern and Muller, 1988; Walker et al., 1999; Green and Richardson, 2001).
+They are used in a wide range of applications, including epidemiology and genetic studies (Huelsenbeck and Andolfato, 2007; Dunson et al., 2008; Sinha et al., 2010; Reich and Bondell, 2011).